Elijah Parish Lovejoy: Move to Illinois

 In the summer of 1836, Lovejoy attended the General Assembly of the Presbyterian Church in Pittsburgh and met several followers of abolitionist Theodore Weld.
 At the assembly, Lovejoy was frustrated by the church's hesitation to fully support petitions for abolition and drafted a protest submitted to church leadership.
 By this time, he had fully embraced the label of "abolitionist."

 In the face of all the negative publicity and two break-ins in May 1836, Lovejoy decided to move The Observer across the Mississippi River to Alton, Illinois.
-At the time, Alton was large and prosperous, many times larger than the frontier city of Chicago.
+At the time, Alton was a large and prosperous river port (many times larger than the frontier town of Chicago).
 Although Illinois was a free state, Alton was also a center for slave catchers and pro-slavery forces active in the southern area.
-Many refugee slaves crossed the Mississippi River from Missouri.
+Many refugee slaves crossed the Mississippi River from Missouri, and attempted to reach freedom on the underground railroad.
 Among Alton's residents were pro-slavery Southerners who thought Alton should not become a haven for escaped slaves.

-On July 21, 1836, Lovejoy published a scathing editorial criticizing the way that Judge Luke Lawless had handled the murder trial of Francis McIntosh.
+On July 21, 1836, Lovejoy published a scathing editorial in St. Louis criticizing the way that the Missouri court's Judge Luke Lawless had handled the murder trial of Francis McIntosh.
 Arguing that the judge's actions appeared to condone the murder, he wrote that Lawless was "a Papist; and in his charge we see the cloven foot of Jesuitism."
 He also announced that his next issue would be printed in Alton.
 Before he could move the press, an angry mob broke into The Observer office and vandalized it.
 Only Alderman and future mayor Bryan Mullanphy attempted to stop the crime, and no policemen or city officials intervened.
 Lovejoy packed what remained of the office for shipment to Alton.
 The printing press sat on the riverbank, unguarded, overnight; vandals destroyed it and threw the remains into the Mississippi River.